patrikstaaf/nochirpz/README.md

 ---

-I wanted to play around with Next.js, especially its API routes, and also (kind of) mimic some data fetching to use getStaticProps.
+I wanted to play around with Next.js, especially its API routes, and also (kind of) mimic some data fetching to use getStaticProps (instead of an array in the component/page, that might have been a better/more straightforward solution though).
-(First time trying out TypeScript, daunting but fun.)

-Will probably/hopefully refactor the code as I go/learn.